 It’s no surprise tax preparers have increasingly become targets of criminal data breaches in recent years, given the amount of personal and sensitive data stored in their office.
 Because of these security concerns, we understand that your choice for a tax preparer warrants scrutiny.
-Here at Padgett, our network of affiliates and advisors stay informed with the latest security measures.
+Here at Padgett, our network of affiliates and advisers stay informed with the latest security measures.
 We thank you for your trust in our ability to safely maintain your information and to keep your identity secure.

 Last month we focused on the concept of delegation, why it is so important to delegate, and why it can be so difficult to delegate.
 This article continues the discussion of Delegation, an important management tactic.
 How should you use delegation?
 You should delegate tasks that: Are repeated Are non-essential Don’t have short deadlines Can be better accomplished by someone else Remember not to delegate tasks that are a mismatch for your employees’ skill sets and to always handle work that is confidential to the company.
-Continue reading →
+To whom Continue reading →

 August 2017 Newsletter

 Ridesharing has become a popular way to make some extra money, but before you commit to driving for a ride-share company like Uber, Lift or Sidecar, you need to know the tax implications of this type of work!
 Generally, you’re treated as an independent contractor, not as an employee, which means you’ll receive a Form 1099-MISC, not a Form W-2.
 The income you earn will be subject to self-employment tax and reported on Sch.
 C of your income return.
-Since there’ll be no withholdings from Continue reading →
+Since there’ll be no withholdings from your pay, you’re responsible Continue reading →

 Many small business owners start out their business doing everything themselves.
 However, as a company grows, it becomes vitally important to delegate tasks in order to keep it growing, while also allowing you to have a life outside of your business.
 What is delegation?
 Delegation is the handing off of a responsibility and authority.
 In order to effectively delegate, business owners and managers must pair the right task with the right, properly trained person.
 They should set performance expectations, give the person authority to make Continue reading →